 Free passage of oxygen in and out of the packaging also attributes to the oxidation of natural colour pigments in the fruits, vegetables and meats.
 Therefore good packaging is very vital to protect food.
 Apart from moisture migration and oxidation, packaging needs to protect the commodity from microbial, physical and chemical contaminants from outside and also protect it from rigours of handling, transport and warehousing up to some extent .
 However, packaging can not change or better what is already inside the commodity.
 Packaging can only preserve the status of the product, it can not change or better it.

-Packaging for frozen food should have the following properties:
+Packaging of frozen food should have the following properties:

 - Should be able to withstand subzero temperatures for the length of commodity’s shelf life.
 Certain materials become brittle and fragile at low temperatures.